 It is believed Mercedes is arguing Hamilton's car should be exempt from the 'parce ferme' penalty because the change is being done on safety grounds.

 In fact, Hockenheim was not Mercedes' first Brembo disc failure in 2014, as it emerges Rosberg had a similar problem in the Barcelona test.

-Team chairman Niki Lauda is furious.
+Team chairman Niki Lauda